GIFT: Guided Importance-Aware Fine-Tuning for Diffusion Language Models: Experiment

 \subsection{Experimental Setup}

-We adopt LLaDA-8B-Instruct ~\citep{nie2025largelanguagediffusionmodels} as the base model and apply LoRA ~\citep{hu2022lora} for fine-tuning.
-For the training datasets, we use s1K, s1K-1.1, and openr1-3k to evaluate the performance of \ours \ and SFT.
-Among them, s1K and s1K-1.1 are reasoning datasets proposed by \citep{muennighoff2025s}, while openr1-3k is constructed by sampling 3k examples from the Mixture-of-Thoughts dataset of open-r1 ~\citep{openr1_mixture_of_thoughts_2025}, with sequence lengths less than 2.5k under the open-r1 encoder.
-The evaluation is conducted on the following benchmarks:
+We adopt LLaDA-8B-Base and LLaDA-8B-Instruct~\citep{nie2025largelanguagediffusionmodels} as base models and apply LoRA fine-tuning~\citep{hu2022lora} or full parameter fine-tuning.
+For the training datasets, we use s1K, s1K-1.1, openr1-3k, and Tulu3-10k to evaluate the performance of \ours\ and SFT.
+Here, s1K and s1K-1.1 are reasoning datasets proposed by~\citealp{muennighoff2025s}, while openr1-3k is constructed by sampling 3k examples from the Mixture-of-Thoughts dataset of open-r1~\citep{openr1_mixture_of_thoughts_2025}, with sequence lengths less than 2.5k under the open-r1 encoder.
+Tulu3-10k consists of 10k samples drawn from Tulu3~\citep{lambert2025tulu3pushingfrontiers}, following the setting of~\citealp{dllm}.
+To verify that our algorithm is framework-agnostic, we employ the \texttt{wd1} ~\citep{tang2025wd1weightedpolicyoptimization} framework for LoRA training, and the \texttt{dllm}~\citep{dllm} framework for full-parameter fine-tuning.
+All experiments are conducted across three independent runs, with results reported as mean value and uncertainty.